Riley-D-1/Software-Assement-Task-2/Project_Documentation.md

 # Design

 # Potential enchancements
-I want to add a feature in the play function that shows
+I want to add a feature in the play function that shows the actions I wanted to build on this by having text that explains what happens in that round when when a setting is turned on which makes it more acessible to a wider audience.
+I also wanted to add

 # Intergration Process

 # Structure Chart and Class diagram updates.